chikacc/Trove/com.trove.spatialqueries/Documentation~/how-it-works-bvh.md

     public bool OnChunkBegin(in ArchetypeChunk chunk, int unfilteredChunkIndex, bool useEnabledMask, in v128 chunkEnabledMask)
     {
-        // We create the querier only once per thread, and check for creation only once per chunk if (!_querier.IsCreated)
+        // We create the results list only once per thread, and check for creation only once per chunk if (!results.IsCreated)
         {
-            _querier = BVH.CreateQuerier();
+            results = new UnsafeList<MyBVHNodeData>(32, Allocator.Temp);
         }

         return true;